 On the surface this apparently amounts to the familiar plea for more, more, more training in the subject being discussed.
 It is believed that more training is necessary in the next five years since we must have an adequate number of persons trained to employ the weapons we now have and those we soon will have.
-Over a longer period (next 15 years) the proposals outlined herein should require less total training than is necessary under our present system.
-The training will be started earlier in an officer's career.
-This, when combined with frequent application of the knowledge in normal training exercises, will permit less formal instruction at the advanced level and above.
+Over a longer will permit less formal instruction at the advanced level and above.
 As more of the material becomes common knowledge because of broader dissemination, less repetitious instruction will be necessary.
-The greatly improved training literature and simplified data and procedures also should contribute significantly to the long-range reduction of the over-all training effort.
+The greatly improved training literature and simplified data and procedures also should contribute significantly to the longrange reduction of the over-all training effort.